At Tzedek Chicago, we value…

 In accordance with Torah’s imperative that there should be no needy among us, we work in solidarity with those who assert that poverty has no place in a civilized and moral society – and that all people have the right to safe food and water, safe living spaces, health care and education.

 We are committed to transparent and egalitarian governance and decision-making in our congregational life.
-We value the contributions of all members equally, regardless of age, gender identity, sexual orientation, wealth or social standing.
+We value the contributions of all members equally, regardless of age, gender identity, sexual orientation, physical ability, wealth or social standing.

 …a Judaism beyond nationalism